-Students who arrive for class after the scheduled start time will receive a tardy on their attendance record.
-Students who depart from class before the scheduled completion time will receive an early departure on their attendance record.
+Students who arrive for class more than 15 minutes after the scheduled start time will receive a tardy on their attendance record.
+Students who depart from class more than 15 minutes before the scheduled completion time will receive an early departure on their attendance record.
+Students who are chronically tardy will be subject to academic advising.